alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

     where `ORG_NAME` is the name of the org, and `SPACE_NAME` is the name of the space.

 1. Create a `manifest.yml` file in the same local directory as your app's code.
 The manifest file tells Cloud Foundry what to do with your app.
-An exmaple manifest:
+An example manifest:

     ```
     ---